-You’ve spent weeks preparing paperwork for your mortgage application.
-Now that you’re pre-approved for a loan, it’s time to talk numbers.
 At first glance of the document detailing the breakdown of your monthly mortgage payments, the term PMI catches your eye.
-It’s a little over $100 per month, and you have no idea what it means.
+It’s a little over $100 per month, and you’re not sure what it’s for.

 From what you’ve read, it’s standard on loans if the borrower puts little or no money down.
-But before you dive into panic mode, take a deep breath and read on to learn more about PMI and how it works:
+But before you panic, take a deep breath and read on to learn more about PMI and how it works.

 What is private mortgage insurance (PMI)?

-What happens when your down payment is less than 20 percent of the cost of your new home?
-You may get approved for a mortgage loan, but you’ll pose more risk to the mortgage lender since you’re starting with no equity in your home.
+What happens when your down payment is less than 20% of the cost of your new home?
+You may get approved for a mortgage loan.
+However, you pose more risk to the mortgage lender since you’re starting with no equity in your home.
 And if you fall behind on monthly payments and the lender forecloses on the home, they could stand to lose on the sale.

-But the down payment of 20 percent is a way to create instant home equity.
+But the down payment of 20% is a way to create instant home equity.
 It also provides a layer of protection for the lender if they have to sell at a discounted price to recoup losses.

 So, how does the lender protect themselves if you make little to no down payment?
 That’s where private mortgage insurance (PMI) comes in.